Why Auction A House - Pros and Cons

 By Trish Willis | Member of the Property Institute of NZ (IPAC)

-The pros and cons below will help you with this important decision.
+The pros and cons below will help you decide whether selling by auction is right for you.

-Other important factors in the success of an auction are your real estate agent's competence, the accuracy of the appraisal and the recommended sale price range.
+Other important factors in the success of an auction are your real estate agent's competence, the accuracy of the free market appraisal and the recommended sale price range.
+These are all things that have a direct impact on your result.

-Starting off with an inaccurate price range can lead to a long drawn out and stressful experience so it's important to scrutinise a real estate appraisal thoroughly.
+Starting a real estate campaign with an inaccurate price range can lead to a long drawn out and stressful experience so it's important to scrutinise a real estate appraisal thoroughly.

 Get informed about real estate appraisals before you engage a real estate agent